Skip to main content

 Securing your Mobile Device for International Travel

-• Reset your university account passwords.
-At NC State, passwords expire at least once per year and more frequently in certain situations.
-Resetting your password before you travel restarts the default expiration clock and minimizes the chance you will need to change it again.
+• Change your Unity password.
+This password expires at least once per year and more frequently in certain situations.
+Changing your password before you travel minimizes the chance you will need to change it again.
 See the Password Change Form.

 • Back up your files and leave a copy in a secure location, such as your office or a departmental fileshare.

-• Assess the sensitivity of the information stored on your mobile device.
-Determine whether it contains grades or comments on student work, unpublished research, proprietary information, or personally identifying information; e.g., Social Security number, tax return, health records.
-Encrypt, password-protect or remove such information — or just leave the device at home!
+• Assess the sensitivity of information stored on your devices.
+Determine whether it contains grades or comments on student work, unpublished research, proprietary information or personally identifying information.
+Encrypt, password protect or remove the information — or just leave the device at home.

-• You may be taking certain information, technology, software, or equipment that is subject to U.S. export control laws.
-It’s your responsibility to make sure that such items may be legally and safely transported to another country.
-Review Export Controls for more information.
+• You may be taking information, technology, software or equipment that is subject to export control laws.
+It’s your responsibility to ensure these items may be legally and safely transported to another country.

-• Plan for the worst: ask your local IT support about tracking software in the event your laptop is lost or stolen while you’re away.
+• Ask your local IT about tracking software in the event your device is lost or stolen.

 While Traveling

-• Disable Bluetooth, Wi-Fi and GPS when you are not using them.
+• Disable Bluetooth and Wi-Fi when you are not using them.

-• If you suspect that sensitive university information may have been breached, notify the university and local authorities as soon as possible.
+• If you suspect sensitive university information may have been compromised, notify the university and local authorities immediately.

 When You Return